Designing operations of the workplace smartly by

 areas for group work, official meeting rooms, and areas for unofficial collaboration and socializing.

 Compiling the rules on how to use the various areas of an activity-based working environment* together with the employees.
 Monitoring the feasibility of the rules and how well they are followed, and adjusting them when needed.
 Informing all employees about the rules via multiple channels, such as face-to-face, via email, and by setting the rules visible in an easily noticeable place in the working envi-ronment.
 Different types of working areas can be indicated with colours and/or with signs so that everyone knows how to use and behave in a particular area.

 - flexible working hours

 - remote work

-- adapting work schedules, for example, by working nine-hour days Monday through Friday and only four hours on Fridays
+- adapting work schedules, for example by working 9-hour days Monday through Friday and only 4 hours on Friday

 - adjusting personal workload to meet physical and mental resources

-- reduced working hours when life situation so requires
+- reduced working hours when life situation requires it

 Saving time and increasing productivity by arranging meetings only when necessary, by setting clear objectives for each meeting, and by inviting only employees that need to be involved

 An ergonomics professional together with immediate superiors visit each employees' personal workstations with certain intervals to check that employees have